-- The proposal is targeted to the identified risks i.e. skin irritation and skin sensitisation of the consumers in all Member States.
-It is not targeted to protect against possible systemic adverse effects resulting from dermal of other exposure routes. - The proposal is expected to lower the exposure to DMFu and to allow an adequate management of the identified risks. - Given the economical and the technical feasibility of alternatives, the restriction shall be applicable as soon as amendment of Annex XVII of the REACH Regulation enters into force. - No standardised method has been developed yet to determine DMFu concentration.
+- The proposal is expected to lower the exposure to DMFu and to allow an adequate management of the identified risks. - Even though this proposal is targeted to health effects observed in consumers, it is expected to have positive impacts also on the protection of workers. - In the UK, compensation costs to the victims are comprised between 1400 and 11000 euros each, after a decision of the High Court. - Considering the possible costs of switching to an alternative, the societal value of expected health benefits and the costs of recalls and reputational loss, it appears that it is not in the interest of the importer or of the producer to use DMFu in articles (for more details, see Section F).
+Likewise, it is not in the public health and socio-economic interest of the EU to allow such articles be placed on the market. - Given the economical and the technical feasibility of alternatives, the restriction shall be applicable as soon as amendment of Annex XVII of the REACH Regulation enters into force. - No standardised method has been developed yet to determine DMFu concentration.
 However, several methods are available and are already used in different MS. - The concentration of 0.1 mg/kg is the maximum allowed DMFu concentration in any part of the article: if several samples are analysed per article, the article should not be placed on the market if one of the samples has a DMFu concentration which exceeds 0.1 mg/kg. - Several samples should be analysed when considering one article, because of the heterogeneity of the DMFu distribution within the article. - The cost of a sample analysis can be expected to be about 150 euros per sample. - Results of the implementation of this restriction may be monitored by measuring the DMFu concentration of articles which are placed on the market.
 Indicators such as "% of articles which have a DMFu concentration above 0.1 mg/kg" or "number of articles which have a DMFu concentration above 0.1 mg/kg" or "Number of RAPEX notifications related to DMFu exceeding the limit value of 0.1 mg/kg" can be used to assess the effects of the restriction proposal.